State law · Arizona

 Does Arizona require helmets on e-bikes?

-No. Per the PeopleForBikes Arizona handout: "Helmets are not required."
-Arizona has no statewide helmet law for e-bikes or bicycles for any class or any age.
-Some cities may have local helmet rules — verify with the specific city code.
-Helmets are strongly recommended for Class 3 operators given the 28 mph capability.
+Not statewide.
+Per the PeopleForBikes Arizona handout: "Helmets are not required."
+Arizona has no statewide helmet law for any class or any age.
+But local rules do apply — for example, Mesa requires riders under 18 to wear a helmet on e-bikes and e-scooters in parks and on canal paths (effective Feb 11, 2026).
+Other cities have similar youth-helmet rules.
+Verify the local ordinance for the city you're riding in.
+Helmets are strongly recommended for Class 3 operators regardless of local law, given the 28 mph capability.

 What's the minimum age for an e-bike in Arizona?